Conscription in Finland: Military service

-Military service consists of lessons, practical training, various cleaning and maintenance duties and field exercises.
-The wake-up call is usually at 05:30 and a day's typical duty lasts for twelve hours, including meals and some breaks.
+Military service consists of lessons, practical training, various cleaning and maintenance duties, and field exercises.
+The wake-up call is usually at 05:30, and a day's typical duty lasts for 12 hours, including meals and some breaks.
 In the evening there are a few hours of free time.
 Roll call is at 21:00, and at 22:00 silence is announced, after which no noise is to be made.
-On a majority of weekends conscripts can leave the barracks on Friday and are expected to return by midnight on Sunday evening.
-A small force of conscripts is kept in readiness on weekends to aid civil agencies in various types of emergency situations, to guard the premises and to maintain defense in case of a sudden military emergency.
+On a majority of weekends, conscripts can leave the barracks on Friday and are expected to return by midnight on Sunday evening.
+A small force of conscripts is kept in readiness on weekends to aid civil agencies in various types of emergency situations, to guard the premises, and to maintain defense in case of a sudden military emergency.
 Field exercises can go on regardless of the time of day or day of week.
 An average conscript spends 40–60 nights outdoors during field exercises, depending on his unit.

 The training of conscripts is based on the joukkotuotanto principle (lit.
 English troop production).
 In this system, 80% of the conscripts train to fulfill a specific role in a specific wartime military unit.
 Each brigade-level unit has a responsibility of producing specified reserve units from the conscripts it has been allocated.
 As the reservists are discharged, they receive a specific wartime placement in the unit with which they have trained during their conscription.
-As the conscripts age, their unit is given new, different tasks and materiel.
+As the conscripts age, their unit is given new, different tasks and material.
 Typically, reservists are placed for the first five years in first-line units, then moved to military formations with less demanding tasks, while the reservists unable to serve in the unit are substituted with reservists from the reserve without specific placement.
-In refresher exercises, the unit is then given new training for these duties, if the defense budget permits this.
+In refresher exercises, the unit is then given new training for these duties if the defense budget permits.